Safe-DS/DSL/docs/language/pipeline-language/statements.md

 The assignment here has the following syntactic elements:

 - The keyword `#!sds yield`, which indicates that we want to declare a result.
 - The name of the result, here `#!sds result`.
 This can be any combination of upper- and lowercase letters, underscores, and numbers, as long as it does not start with a number.
-However, we suggest to use `#!sds lowerCamelCase` for the names of results.
+However, we suggest using `#!sds lowerCamelCase` for the names of results.
 - An `#!sds =` sign.
 - The expression to evaluate (right-hand side).
 - A semicolon at the end.